 Some people make a habit of "pre-booking" partners for dances later in the evening.
 Many people consider it rude to do so for the whole evening.

-For the most part, feel free to ask anyone of either sex to dance.
-CAVEAT: Be aware that in some areas, two men dancing together may be encouraged to partner two women who were dancing together.
+Feel free to ask anyone of any gender to dance.
+CAVEAT:

+Be aware that in some areas (not typically in ours), two men dancing together may be encouraged to partner two women who were dancing together.